theupdateframework/taps/tap4.md

 and timestamp can be found is added to the `pinned.json` file in the case of private roles.

-## Hard Pinning

-Hard pinning, in which a specific set of non-changing keys are used, can be accomplished by creating the a pinned metadata repository and not specifying a url.
-Without a url, nothing can convince a client to use different keys.
-This may be useful for priming a box for a one-time initial pull (with the assumption that it will be killed rather than updated directly).

-The result of pinning a namespace without specifying a url is that, for that namespace, top level metadata (role files) cannot be changed by a repository: the user would have to explicitly pin new metadata.

 ## Repository structure

 With this pinning structure it makes sense to structure namespaces and/or